mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0/sdk/quickstart/index.md

 menuWeight: 0
 ---

-The SDK provides high-level API to support model development workflows and deals with Kubernetes specifics for the users' benefit.
-The main building blocks required for a model development are user-provided model definition and training source code and a configured instance of the `Model` class from the SDK.
+The Kaptain SDK provides a high-level API to support model development workflows and deals with Kubernetes specifics for the users' benefit.
+The main building blocks required for model development are a user-provided model definition, training source code, and a configured instance of the `Model` class from the SDK.

 The SDK automatically packs user-provided files into a Docker image which is then used in the model training and tuning.
-SDK also provides utilities to simplify the export of the trained models to the supported storage locations.
+The SDK also provides utilities to simplify the export of the trained models to the supported storage locations.

-# Using the SDK from Jupyter Notebook
+# Using the SDK from a Jupyter Notebook

 ## Configure Docker credentials

-In order to use the SDK from a Jupyter Notebook, it is required to configure credentials for accessing a Docker registry.
-It is recommended to distribute configuration and credentials using `configuration-and-credentials`{.interpreted-text role="ref"} guide.
+In order to use the SDK from a Jupyter Notebook, you must configure credentials for accessing a Docker registry.
+It is recommended to distribute registry configuration and credentials by following the [Accessing Docker and Cloud Storage][credentials] guide.

 However, to hit the ground running, it is also sufficient to create a valid Docker credentials file from a notebook running in Kaptain.
 The file has the following format and must be saved at `$HOME/.docker/config.json`: